 This module is OPTIONAL–only for those who wish to understand the mechanics, the engine, that powers the Online History.
-It is not the complete model–that was to be in a last chapter that never survived the page limitations of my publisher.
+The Chapter One Module is updated as it evolves.

 the Precis Chapter One Model

 Our approach is a policy-making one; an approach that incorporates economics, socio-demographics, politics and culture into the economic development story.
 It is a “bottoms up” approach developed from the experiences of literally hundreds of cities and the fifty states.
 Understanding state and local economic development requires a framework, an explanatory fabric.

 American economic development history suggests three dynamic drivers provide meaning and order to the reader.
 Some in the Policy World may discern them as “independent variables”.
 The three “drivers” of economic development deeply affect the agenda and goals of economic development policy/strategy.